 06 of 10

-This dough needs a lot of mixing to incorporate air so be prepared to use all of your energy into the process.
+This dough needs a lot of mixing to incorporate air so be prepared to use all of your energy in the process.
 Although considered a cake, this dough uses yeast and needs to prove until doubled in size.
 Once divided into two bread loaf tins it has to rise again until it slightly mounds over the top.
 Bake for approximately 50 minutes.

 07 of 10

-Polish kołacz or wheel cake is a favorite dessert at old-time Polish weddings, especially among the gorale, people who live in Lesser Poland in the southeastern part of the country.
+Polish kołacz, or wheel cake, is a favorite dessert at old-time Polish weddings, especially among the gorale, people who live in Lesser Poland in the southeastern part of the country.
 This nostalgic recipe needs attention and effort but is worth every minute you spend on it because of the absolutely delicious result.

 08 of 10

 This Polish cream cake was renamed papal cream cake or kremówka papieska when it was learned Pope John Paul II loved it since his childhood days.
 Flaky puff pastry is filled with an eggy and sugary custard and then left to chill in the refrigerator until set.
 Although there aren't many steps to this recipe, the key is to follow the instructions for how to bake the puff pastry to achieve the perfect flaky golden brown consistency, very much desired for this dessert.